opensentiment/website/content/en/docs/project/about.md

 toc: true
 ---

-OpenSentiment is an initiative that leverages the power of artificial intelligence to analyze political bias in news media.
-By employing advanced Sentiment Analysis techniques, OpenSentiment aims to illuminate the media landscape, making political biases visible and quantifiable.
+Open Sentiment is an initiative that leverages the power of artificial intelligence to analyze political bias in news media.
+By employing advanced Sentiment Analysis techniques, Open Sentiment aims to illuminate the media landscape, making political biases visible and quantifiable.

 ## Our Mission

-Our mission at OpenSentiment is threefold:
+Our mission at Open Sentiment is threefold:

 1. **Promote media literacy**: We aim to provide the public with a tool that helps them critically evaluate the news they consume, fostering a more informed and discerning global citizenry.